 The configuration itself is done by CQL queries.

-Figure 5: This block diagram shows how Scylla’s internal schedulers can have priority adjusted.
+Figure 5: This block diagram shows how ScyllaDB’s internal schedulers can have priority adjusted.
 It already does so internally and automatically to prevent compaction processes hampering transactions.
 Now that same mechanism is available for users to define their own roles and classes of priority.

 Limitations of Assigning “Shares”